-- 1 An executing person of the Company or a subsidiary of the Company. - 2 A director or Audit & Supervisory Board Member of a subsidiary of the Company. - 3 A person for whom the Company is a major business partner (i.e. a person who received payments from the Company or subsidiaries of the Company that represent 2% or more of annual consolidated sales for the most recent fiscal year), or an executing person thereof (in the case of a consulting firm, auditing firm or law firm, a consultant, accounting professional, or legal professional who belongs to said corporation, partnership, etc.). - (4) A major business partner of the Company (i.e. a person who made payments to subsidiaries of the Company representing 2% or more of the Company consolidated direct premiums written excluding deposit premium from policy holders for the most recent fiscal year), or an executing person thereof. - (5) Any of the Company's top 10 largest shareholders (or, if the shareholder is a corporation, an executing person thereof). - 6 An executing person of a company to which the Company or a subsidiary of the Company has appointed a director. - The A consultant, accounting professional, or legal professional who has received, other than officer compensation, average cash or other financial benefits of at least 10 million yen per year for the past three years from the Company or subsidiaries of the Company. - A person falling under any of the items 2 through 7 during the past five years.
+- 1 An executing person of the Company or a subsidiary of the Company. - 2 A director or Audit & Supervisory Board Member of a subsidiary of the Company. - 3 A person for whom the Company is a major business partner (i.e. a person who received payments from the Company or subsidiaries of the Company that represent 2% or more of annual consolidated sales for the most recent fiscal year), or an executing person thereof (in the case of a consulting firm, auditing firm or law firm, a consultant, accounting professional, or legal professional who belongs to said corporation, partnership, etc.). - 4 A major business partner of the Company (i.e. a person who made payments to subsidiaries of the Company representing 2% or more of the Company consolidated direct premiums written excluding deposit premium from policy holders for the most recent fiscal year), or an executing person thereof. - (5) Any of the Company's top 10 largest shareholders (or, if the shareholder is a corporation, an executing person thereof). - 6 An executing person of a company to which the Company or a subsidiary of the Company has appointed a director. - The A consultant, accounting professional, or legal professional who has received, other than officer compensation, average cash or other financial benefits of at least 10 million yen per year for the past three years from the Company or subsidiaries of the Company. - A person falling under any of the items 2 through 7 during the past five years.

-(Note) "During the past five years" means five years from the time the content of a proposal to the General Shareholders Meeting to elect the outside director or outside Audit & Supervisory Board Member was resolved by the Board of Directors. - (9) An individual who was an executing person of the Company or subsidiaries of the Company in the past (in the case of an outside Audit & Supervisory Board Member, including an individual who has been a director of the Company or a subsidiary of the Company.)
+(Note) "During the past five years" means five years from the time the content of a proposal to the General Shareholders Meeting to elect the outside director or outside Audit & Supervisory Board Member was resolved by the Board of Directors. - (9) An individual who was an executing person of the Company or subsidiaries of the Company in the past (in the case of an outside Audit & Supervisory Board Member, including an individual who has been a director of the Company or a subsidiary of the Company.) - 1 A spouse or second-degree or closer relative of a person listed in items 1 through 3 above (an executing person means an executive director, executive officer or an employee in a position of general manager or higher.)